Non-Stationary Bandits with Habituation and Recovery Dynamics: Numerical Experiments

 \item {\bf Sliding Window Upper Confidence Bounds (SW-UCB):} The next approach we considered is the SW-UCB approach.
 This algorithm considers a fixed window size of how many action choices to ``keep in memory'', and computes the estimate of the expected action rewards as the average of these choices \citep{garivier2008}.
 We implemented this algorithm with its optimal theoretical parameters as proposed by \cite{garivier2008}.

-\item {\bf Exploration and Exploitation with Exponential Weights (EXP3):} The last bandit algorithm we considered in our experiments is the EXP3 algorithm.
+\item {\bf Exploration and Exploitation with Exponential Weights (EXP3):} The next bandit algorithm we considered in our experiments is the EXP3 algorithm.
 Essentially, EXP3 is a modification of the exponential weights algorithm used in online optimization to the bandit setting where not all action rewards are observed \citep{auer2002}.
 Though EXP3 is designed for stationary bandits, unlike UCB approaches that assume a stochastic setting, it is meant for adversarial bandits, which makes it potentially robust to non-stationarity.
-The particular variant of EXP3 we utilized is EXP3.S proposed by \cite{auer2002}, which is designed for arbitrary reward sequences, using the theoretically optimal parameters as proposed by the authors. \end{enumerate}
+The particular variant of EXP3 we utilized is EXP3.S proposed by \cite{auer2002}, which is designed for arbitrary reward sequences, using the theoretically optimal parameters as proposed by the authors.
+Specifically, the learning rate $\gamma$ was set to $\min\Big\{1,\sqrt{\frac{|\mathcal{A}|}{T}\log(|\mathcal{A}|T)} \Big\} $ and prior weighting $\alpha$ was set to $\frac{1}{T}$.
+Essentially, this parameter tuning assumes the full horizon the bandit is to be run for is known.

+\item {\bf Restarting EXP3 (REXP3):} The last bandit algorithm we considered in our experiments is the REXP3 algorithm proposed by \cite{besbes2014}.
+This algorithm is a modification of the EXP3 algorithm for a non-stationary setting, where the none-stationarity has bounded total variation.
+This approach performs EXP3 update steps for a preset number of arm pulls, and once this number is reached, the algorithm resets as if it is restarting.
+The length of the period before the reset depends on the total time horizon of the bandit, as well as the total variation of the underlying reward.
+In our experiments, we tuned this algorithm using various values for the total variation and found that the best results overall were achieved by setting this value to be proportional to the total horizon $T$, so we only present these results.